suneelpatel/Deep-Learning-with-TensorFlow/README.md

 Neurons at rest are more negatively charged than the fluid that surrounds them; this is referred to as the membrane potential.
 It is usually -70 millivolts (mV).

+### Neural Network
+A neural network is a series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.
+Neural networks can adapt to changing input; so the network generates the best possible result without needing to redesign the output criteria.

+A Neural Network is a network of one or more neurons

+Neural Networks are a computation model that shares some properties with the animal brain where many simple units (neurons) are working in parallel with no centralized control unit.

+A neural network’s main function it to receive a set of inputs, perform progressively complex computations, and then use the output to solve a problem.

 # 3. Activation Function